 Strumming up the Past: Henrico’s Bluegrass Music (Running time: 24 minutes) — Bluegrass represents a distinctly American style of music, a beautiful blend of old-timey, Celtic, gospel, country and blues.
 Henrico County is keeping the music alive by organizing a bluegrass jam each month at Dorey Park.
 If you’ve stood before the microphone and or clapped from the audience, you know there’s something about bluegrass that tugs on your soul.

-Taking Flight: Stories of Modern Virginia Aviation (Running Time: 51 minutes) — Evolution of flight has taken more than a century.
+Taking Flight: Stories of Modern Virginia Aviation [Retired from Broadcast] (Running Time: 51 minutes) — Evolution of flight has taken more than a century.
 Throughout the years, many of the discoveries made that have shaped the industry have come from one small corner of the world.
 From streamlining the early warbirds of World War II, to improving the capabilities of today’s supersonic stealth fighters, the story of modern aviation cannot be told without the pilots, researchers and enthusiasts right here in Virginia.
 Join HCTV as we lead you through aircraft innovation in Taking Flight: Stories of Modern Virginia Aviation.

 Under the Lights: Richmond International Raceway [Retired from Broadcast] (Running time: 22 minutes) — From the first dirt track race in 1946 to today’s unique three-quarter mile speedway, Richmond International Raceway has evolved into one of the most popular auto racing tracks in the country.
 HCTV talks to Jeff Gordon, Hermie Sadler, Bill France Jr. and others on why drivers and fans alike love RIR!
 You’ll see original footage from the early 50s through the fast-paced action of today.

-Until the Cows Come Home: A History of Dairy Farming in Henrico County, Virginia (Running time: 51 minutes) — Henrico County once supplied milk for much of the Richmond Area, and dairy farms were a way of life.
+Until the Cows Come Home: A History of Dairy Farming in Henrico County, Virginia [Retired from Broadcast] (Running time: 51 minutes) — Henrico County once supplied milk for much of the Richmond Area, and dairy farms were a way of life.
 The HCTV team shares stories of joys and days-gone-by in this fascinating tale of cows and family owned farms.

 Virginia Estelle Randolph: Pioneer Educator (Running time: 29 minutes) — Virginia Estelle Randolph was a pioneer educator in Henrico County during the 19th and 20th centuries.
 Her innovative ideas and vocational curriculum termed “The Henrico Plan” was adopted throughout the south and internationally.
 Randolph made remarkable strides in African-American education during an unsettled time in our history.
 Join HCTV as we look inside the life of Virginia Estelle Randolph, and learn how her legacy lives on today.